Open-Source-Community/Game-25-Tasks/Session 10 Task/task10.md

 # Task 10

-Since we have learnt all about 3D assets, making levels and adding environments and lighting, this task we will implement everything we've taked uptill now.
+Since we have learnt all about 3D assets, making levels and adding environments and lighting, this task we will implement everything we've took up till now.

 ## Make 2 level and link them